tecladocode/testing-python-apps/section10/video_code/README.md

 python -m behave tests/acceptance
 ```

 If you want to run the tests in PyCharm, you'll need to create appropriate configurations.

-Create a Python configuration for the app.

-[]

-Create a Python configuration for the running of behave tests.

-[]
+We cover this in the course!